brunoabreuphd/parallelization/README.md

 Serial code in Fortran.
 Makefile is available for compilation with GCC.
 #### [compiler_opt](./basics/matmul/compiler_opt)
 This folder contains the serial code and a supporting Python script and Jupyter notebook that compiles and runs the code with every single individual GCC optmization flag (listed [here](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html)).

+# CITE-ME
+As all other projects in this GitHub, the programs are protected by a license/copyright that requires proper acknowledgement.
+Please refer to: https://github.com/babreu-ncsa/cite-me.